ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 below and select `networkConnection.yaml`. **NOTE:** scroll over to see the entire file path below :

-    Desktop -> fabric-samples-cp -> commercial paper -> organization -> magnetocorp -> gateway -> networkConnection.yaml
+    Desktop -> fabric-samples-cp -> commercial-paper -> organization -> magnetocorp -> gateway -> networkConnection.yaml
+    .

-**4.** Then it will place that new gateway in the `Fabric Gateway` section within the IBM Blockchain Platform extension.
+**4.** Then it will place that new gateway in the `Fabric Gateway` section within the IBM Blockchain Platform Extension.
 Now that we have a gateway, we need to create an identity to use this gateway.
 To do this, hover your cursor over the `Fabric Wallets` section of the extension.
 There you'll see a `+` icon.
 Click on that `+` icon to add a wallet.